charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 She stood up and walked to the breakroom.

-Imani was there, stirring a cup of lukewarm coffee.
+Imani, her closest friend in the department and the only one who didn't care about "focus scores," was there stirring a cup of lukewarm coffee.
 She took one look at Maya and set the spoon down.

 "Maya, your skin is looking gray.
 Are you even here right now?"